 4. Feedback session: After testing is completed, an appointment will be made to review the results of the testing.
 During the feedback session, a detailed written report is presented and reviewed.
 The clients strengths and weaknesses are discussed, and recommendations are tailored to address the clients specific difficulties.
 Dr. Cohen will provide a “road map” for the steps necessary the client to become as successful as he or she can be.

-Psycho-educational evaluations are conducted for students who are struggling in school and are used to identify and diagnose learning disabilities, such as Central Auditory Processing Disorder or Attention Deficit Disorder (ADHD).
+Psycho-educational evaluation assessment are conducted for students who are struggling in school and are used to identify and diagnose learning disabilities, such as Central Auditory Processing Disorder or Attention Deficit Disorder (ADHD).

-Psycho-educational evaluations are also used to determine if an individual is eligible for receiving special accommodations during standardized testing, including the SATs, ACTs, and Advanced Placement (AP) exams.
+Psycho-educational evaluation assessment are also used to determine if an individual is eligible for receiving special accommodations during standardized testing, including the SATs, ACTs, and Advanced Placement (AP) exams.